-Early Years & Key Stages 1-2
+Drama for Early Years & Key Stages 1-2

 Specifically designed around the context of play and storytelling, this programme for children in early years and primary education can include one-off workshops or ongoing classes designed to engage young minds and creative imaginations.